 I have leftover cooking grease and oil.
 Can I put them in my green cart?

-No. Fats, oils and greases are not acceptable materials.
+No. Fats, oils and greases are not acceptable materials for composting.
 However, greasy foods and food-soiled papers can be placed in your cart.
-You can dispose of cooking fats, oil and grease at the Household Hazardous Waste Facility.
+You can recycle cooking fats, oil and greases at the Household Hazardous Waste Facility.
 Visit http://austintexas.gov/hhw for more information.